Can You Get a Workers’ Compensation Settlement after a Loved One’s Death?

 You might know that workers’ compensation provides disability benefits to injured workers, but what happens when your loved one dies?
 Can surviving family members receive a settlement for a workers’ death?

 The answer is “yes,” but you’ll need to check whether you qualify for a benefit.
 For help during this difficult time, please reach out to a workers’ compensation attorney in Vermont or New Hampshire today to discuss your case.
-You should avoid delay.
+You should avoid delays.

 Was Your Loved One Hurt on the Job?